JustWhit3/osmanip/README.md

 > **Note**
 > "bg" is the prefix of the background color features and "bd" is the one of the bold color features.

-- `std::map <std::string, std::string> sty`: which is used for the style features and currently supports the following list of styles (first `std::string`) with the corresponding ASCII code (second `std::string`) or string value in the case of the `error` feature:
+- `std::map <std::string, std::string> sty`: which is used for the style output stream manipulation and currently supports the following list of styles (first `std::string`) with the corresponding ASCII code (second `std::string`) or string value in the case of the `error` feature:
   * `error` / `Inserted color`
   * `bold` / `\033[1m`
   * `faint` / `\033[2m`